 When the uppers are fully dry, apply Zamberlan Hydrobloc Cream sparingly; use a soft brush to apply the treatment, working it thoroughly into the leather.
 Leave to cure overnight before use, after which you may wish to buff your boots to a shine as excess surface proofing will attract particles of grit or sand that can abrade the leather when the boot is flexed.
 We recommend that you test the product on a small area initially, as darkening of the leather may occur.

-Nubuk Leather, Crosta Leather, Nubuk Leather/Fabric, Split Leather/Fabric:
+Nubuck Leather, Crosta Leather, Nubuck Leather/Fabric, Split Leather/Fabric:

 Zamberlan Hydrobloc conditioning spray should be applied when the boots are dry and clean.
 Shake the container well and apply 2 coats of conditioner to the whole of the upper (including the fabric sections where present) from a distance of approximately 20 cm, allowing 5 minutes between coats (to let the conditioner soak in).
 Wipe any excess conditioner from soles and the sole/upper junction, and leave to dry overnight before use.
 We recommend that you test the product on a small area initially, as darkening of the leather may occur after application.